How to Create a Music App Like Spotify: Features, Tech and Cost

 Step 1: Research

 You have a brilliant app idea, but where do you start?
 Before getting on with the development of a music app, you need to prepare a planned concept for the project.
 It involves understanding the music app market, researching the target audience, and defining the type of future app you will develop.
 Analyzing the target audience will also help decide the target platforms or devices you want to run your app on.

-In the discovery phase, you also conduct a competitive analysis to understand the competitors in the market thoroughly and then define your unique value proposition.
+In this step, you also conduct a competitive analysis to analyze the strengths and weaknesses of your competitors and then define your unique value proposition.
 For instance, the global music app market is highly competitive with dominant players like Spotify, Apple Music, Pandora, and more.
 Therefore, it is crucial to find your niche and develop an app that beats the competition.

 Choosing the type of music app you want to create is the first step in refining your app idea.
 Music streaming apps exist in various formats and offer different listening options.
 However, the most popular music services fall into three common categories: